 - Modern Political Thought

 - The American Founding

 - Women and Politics

 Doctor of Jurisprudence

-The doctor of jurisprudence (JD) is the standard path to entry for the legal profession.
+The doctor of jurisprudence (J.D.) is the standard path to entry for the legal profession.
 This degree consists of 90 credits and three years of work.
-The law degree is more regulated and standardized across the field by the American Bar Association.
-The entire first year of law school curriculum is consistent across the nation, but unique elective opportunities open up in a students' second and third year.
-Law school regrettably has a reputation for being extremely expensive, but for those who earn scholarships or can afford the cost, this degree can create an exciting and well-paying array of opportunities.
-The JD also opens doors to opportunities like service in public office, organizational leadership, and policy advocacy.
+The law degree is regulated and standardized across the field by the American Bar Association.
+The entire first year of law school curriculum is consistent across the nation, but unique elective opportunities open in a students’ second and third year.
+Regrettably, law school has a reputation for being extremely expensive, but for those who earn scholarships or can afford the cost, this degree can create an exciting and well–paying array of opportunities.
+The J.D. also opens doors to opportunities like service in public office, organizational leadership, and policy advocacy.

 - Civil Procedure

 - Constitutional Law

 What Can You Do with a Political Science Degree?

 If you are wondering what to do with a political science degree, there are plenty of options.
 A political science degree can be a great starting point for a wide–ranging set of career opportunities.
 From public work in politics, lobbying, or journalism to more behind–the–scenes work in policy research, statistical research, or rights advocacy, your political science degree can be the path to a wide range of exciting career opportunities.
 Here are a few of the top careers in your field: